Marlowe Usage Violations

 Bypassing login requirements

-- Websocket-based tunnels (such as SSHX)
+- Websocket-based tunnels (such as SSHX, Claude Remote Control/Server, etc.)

 - Userspace VPNs (Tailscale, Zerotier, etc.)